 37The outdoor activities are just endless.

 Join a good climate with the most diverse landscapes and you’ll never want to be inside four walls.
-Hiking in the islands of Azores and Madeira, paragliding in Serra da Arrábida or zip-lining in Gerês natural park are just a small sample of what you can do in this country.
+Hiking in the islands of Azores and Madeira, paragliding in Serra da Arrábida or zip-lining in Gerês natural park are just a small sample of what you can do in Portugal.

 If you’re up for a challenge, try climbing Mount Pico, the highest in the country.
 Don’t even get me started on water sports!